Consult2016/eligible/README.md

 Be sure to check for updates at least once a week.

-In order to do this, change to ~/.eligible and run*:
+In order to do this, change to ~/.eligible and run*

 ```bash
 git pull